 And thus, Dasavatar was born.

-The bharatanatyam dance drama will see some of Malaysia and India’s finest dance talent coming together to collaborate as a team.
-Based on the story of the 10 incarnations of Lord Krishna (dasavatar) as recounted in the collection of poems called the Gita Govindam by 13th century poet Jayadeva, the show will present some of the most well-known Indian stories, such as those of Rama, Narasimha and even Buddha.
+The Bharatanatyam dance drama will see some of Malaysia and India’s finest dance talents coming together to collaborate as a team.
+Based on the story of the 10 incarnations of Lord Krishna (Dashavatar) as recounted in the collection of poems called the Gita Govindam by 13th century poet Jayadeva, the show will present some of the most well-known Indian stories, such as those of Rama, Narasimha and even Buddha.

 Gayatri, who will be performing for the first time in Malaysia, says she is eager to show dance lovers here how a dance drama, which Kalakshetra is renowned for, can be done.